Praveen-Yadav-74/wander-sphere/wander-sphere-travel-main/DEPLOYMENT.md

 ## 🖥️ Render Backend Deployment

-### Current Issue: 503 Server Unavailable
+### Status: ✅ Successfully Deployed

-The backend is currently returning 503 errors.
-This is likely due to missing environment variables in Render.
+The backend is successfully deployed and operational at https://wander-sphere-ue7e.onrender.com

 ### Required Environment Variables for Render